exo-lang/exo2-artifact/README.md

 ## Functional

-Documentation of Exo can be found in [docs](https://github.com/exo-lang/exo/tree/main/docs), as well as [examples](https://github.com/exo-lang/exo/tree/main/examples) that walk through Exo's usage.
+The detailed documentation of Exo can be found in [docs](https://github.com/exo-lang/exo/tree/main/docs), as well as [examples](https://github.com/exo-lang/exo/tree/main/examples) that walk through Exo's usage.
 For artifact evaluation, we made a [small example](functional.py) which demonstrates core functionalities of Cursor as discussed in the paper.

 First, install Exo: